MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

    :::image type="content" source="media/connect-record.png" alt-text="Screenshot showing Connect to a record to save email.":::

+1. Enter additional information to categorize the email or meeting in the CRM.
+These fields are displayed only if your administrator has [configured the fields for categorization](articles\save-outlook-activities-crm.md).

 1. Select **Save**.

     The email or meeting is connected to the selected record and saved in the CRM.
-The **Connected to** card shows the connected record and its type.
+    - The **Connected to** card shows the connected record and its type.
+    - The tag icon shows the categorization fields, if you selected any.

    :::image type="content" source="media/saved-email.png" alt-text="Screenshot showing email saved to CRM.":::